Pregnancy and Breastfeeding after Bariatric Surgery

 Need to get caught up?

 Nutrition needs and balance may take more of a focus during pregnancy, but they are just as important during breastfeeding.
-A mother’s milk supply and composition are dependent upon the type of nutrients they are eating.
+A mother’s milk supply and what is in it depends upon the type of nutrients she is eating.
 Let’s look a little closer at some key points.